Argentine Army: "Annihilation decrees"

 Montoneros and supporters were involved in the Operation Primicia, the most elaborate operation of the "Dirty War", which involved hijacking a civilian airliner, taking over the provincial airport, attacking the 29th Infantry Regiment (which had retired to barracks in Formosa Province) and capturing its cache of arms, and finally escaping by air.
 Once the operation was over, they escaped towards a remote area in Santa Fe Province.
 The aircraft, a Boeing 737, eventually landed on a crop field not far from the city of Rafaela.

 In the aftermath, twelve soldiers and two policemen were killed and several wounded.
 The sophistication of the operation, and the getaway cars and safehouses they used to escape from the crash-landing site, suggest several hundred guerrillas and their supporters were involved.
 The Argentine Armed Force and Police admitted to 84 army troops, policemen, Gendarmerie troops and supporting militia volunteers killed operating in Tucumán and surrounding provinces in northern Argentina between 1975 and 1977.
 By December 1975, the Argentine military could, with some justification claim that it was winning the 'Dirty War', but it was dismayed to find no evidence of overall victory.

 On 23 December 1975, several hundred ERP fighters and their underground supporters, staged an all-out battle with the Monte Chingolo-based 601st Arsenal Battalion and army and police reinforcements some 9 mi from Buenos Aires and occupied four local police stations and the La Plata Barracks.
 63 guerrillas, seven army troops and three policemen were killed.

 In addition 20 civilians were killed in the crossfire.
 Many of the civilian deaths occurred when the guerrillas and supporting militants burned 15 city buses near the arsenal to hamper reinforcements from the Buenos Aires-based Rapid Deployment Force in the form of the 10th Mechanized Infantry Brigade.
 This development was to have far-reaching ramifications.
 On 30 December 1975, urban guerrillas exploded a bomb inside the Army's headquarters in Buenos Aires, injuring at least six soldiers.

 The Montoneros movement successfully utilized demolition frogmen in underwater infiltrations and blew the pier where the Argentine destroyer was being built, on 22 August 1975.
 The ship was effectively immobilized for several years.

-The worst year of the Argentine insurgency, 1976, saw 156 members of the Armed Forces and supporting security personnel killed.
+The worst year of the Argentine insurgency, 1976, saw 156 members of the Argentine Armed Forces killed.
+During 1977, in just Buenos Aires alone, 36 police were reported killed in action against the remaining urban guerrillas operating in the Argentine capital.